 This is a course in regression analysis.
 Our attention will be focused partly on theoretical issues and partly on practical problems in applied regression.
 The dual aims of the course are to develop students' good taste as consumers of published quantitative research and to prepare them for more advanced study of econometric techniques.

 This course introduces students to behavioral neuroscience in order to inform their research in the social sciences and humanities.
 There is no prerequisite.
 It begins with lectures on how the brain works and then reviews current research on how decisions are made in the brain, including neuroeconomics, neuropolitics, neuroethics and more.
 There are also several field trips where students participate in live experiments measuring brain activity

 Game theory is the analytic study of strategic interaction between individuals, firms, governments, or other groups of people.
 Game theory has been widely used in the study of economics, and more recently applied to a host of strategic political interactions in all areas of political science.

 Cost benefit analyses (CBAs) are a key means of evaluating government projects and programs, both in advance of funding them and as post-audits.
 The basic features, rationales, criticisms, and designs are presented, with a focus on actual use and critical consumption of such studies.
 Students will critique case study CBAs and will as part of a group, write and present CBAs.

-SPE410: Foundations of Political Economy
+SPE410 Foundations of Political Economy (Nelson)

-SPE 471: Strategic Modeling for Political, Economic, and Business Decisions
+SPE 471: Strategic Modeling for Political, Economic, and Business Decisions (Staff)

 The goal of this course is to provide students with an understanding of several decision-making approaches in political science.
 The course is divided into four substantive sections emphasizing both theory and applications.
 The first section deals with a general overview of approaches and assumptions underlying positive decision making in political science.
 The second section focuses on game theory, the third section centers on expected utility theory and finally the final section deals with spatial bargaining models.